-How an Oil Well Affects Your Property Value
+How Does an Oil Well Affect my Property Value?

 If you own a piece of land that an oil and gas company is interested in exploring for valuable minerals, then there are a lot of things to consider before you strike a deal.
-One of the most commonly asked questions of property owners before an oil well is drilled is this: “How will an oil well affect my property value?”
-In this article, we are going to outline the possible effects that an oil well will have on the value of your land.
+One of the most common questions of property owners before an oil well drill is this.
+“How will an oil well affect my property value?”.
+In this article, we are going to outline the possible effects that oil well for you.
+You learn how to have great value for your land.

 Earning a Passive Income Stream with Oil and Gas Royalties

 If you sign an oil and gas lease for your property’s mineral rights, then you can potentially earn a monthly income from the sale of resources extracted from your property.
-Although this income is separate from your property value, it is a nice passive income stream that may make you forget about your property value altogether.
+This income is separate from your property value.
+However, it is a nice passive income stream that may make you forget about your property value altogether.

 Whenever you go to sell your land, having an active oil well operating on the property can actually be quite the selling point for some interested buyers.
 If the sale of your surface rights includes the transfer of an oil or gas royalty payment, your property can be sold at a premium, as it includes a monthly check in the mail, so long as the oil well is active.